- Radiation therapy may be used to destroy cancer cells and shrink

 - Stem cell transplant may be used to destroy all the cells in your bone

 marrow, including the leukemia cells, and replace them with new, normal cells.
-Most transplants are
+Most transplants done for leukemia are

 allogeneic.
 This means that the stem cells are donated by